TahirAnny/100-days-of-code/log.md

 ### Day 20: January 27, 2021

 **Today's Progress**: Working on the front end of the Weather App and connected it with express server

+### Day 21: January 28, 2021

+**Today's Progress**: Worked on location search of weather app, previously only current day weather data was fecthing, now it can fetch multiple